JustAnyones/bitly-api-python/README.md

+## Very simple information
+This is a fork of jimmy927's fork of bitly API for Python purely for redundancy reasons.

 WARNING FROM BITLY: API V3 will be deactivated on March 1, 2020.
 If you are currently using V3, migrate to V4 as soon as possible to avoid a breakdown of your integrations.
 See all the changes in our updated documentation for API V4.